-NAHCO's system of internal control over financial reporting is supported with written policies and procedures, contains self-monitoring mechanisms, and is audited by the internal audit function.
+NAHCO's system of internal control over financial reporting is supported with written policies and procedures, contains selfmonitoring mechanisms, and is audited by the internal audit function.
 Appropriate actions are taken by management to correct deficiencies as they are identified.
 All internal control systems have inherent limitations, including the possibility of circumvention and overriding of controls, and, therefore, can provide only reasonable assurance as to the reliability of financial statement preparation and such asset safeguarding.

-Management has assessed the effectiveness of its internal control over financial reporting as of December 31, 2023.
+Management has assessed the effectiveness of its internal control over financial reporting as of 31 December 2024.
 In making this assessment, management used the COSO 2013 "Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, management believes that, as of December 31, 2023, the Company's internal control over financial reporting is designed and operating effectively.
-Additionally, based upon management's assessment, the Company determined that there were no material weaknesses in its internal control over financial reporting as of December 31, 2023.
+Based on this assessment, management believes that, as of 31 December 2024, the Company's internal control over financial reporting is designed and operating effectively.
+Additionally, based upon management's assessment, the Company determined that there were no material weaknesses in its internal control over financial reporting as of 31 December 2024.

-The effectiveness of the Company's internal control over financial reporting as of December 31, 2023, has been audited by Ernst and Young, an independent registered public accounting firm, as stated in their report which appears on page 28-31 of the consolidated and separate financial statements.
+The effectiveness of the Company's internal control over financial reporting as of 31 December 2024, has been audited by Ernst and Young, an independent registered public accounting firm, as stated in their report which appears on page 25-26.